killercup/scribbles/_posts/2016-08-02-rust-ownership-and-borrowing-in-150-words.md

 categories:
 - rust
 ---
 Recently, I wrote [on reddit](https://www.reddit.com/r/rust/comments/4vfzvc/list_of_rust_books/d5y8i0o?context=3) that a Rust book won't become obsolete in the next years if it focused on explaining concepts instead of current APIs.
 At basically the same time, I tried to explain some of Rust's concepts to a friend.
-I think I came up with a quite concise description (maybe even explaination) of ownership in Rust.
+I think I came up with a quite concise description (maybe even explanation) of ownership in Rust.

 - - -